 Designers & Creatives

 Portfolio URL.
 The card itself should be beautiful — the QR code gets them to your work.
-SVG download is ideal for embedding in your card template.
+SVG download is ideal for embedding in your card template at full print resolution.

 Doctors, Lawyers & Accountants

 Booking page or secure portal URL.
 Reduces phone tag.
 Clients scan → schedule → done.
-Consider adding a "Book Appointment" frame overlay text.
+Consider adding a "Book Appointment" frame overlay text when customizing the QR design.

 LinkedIn profile QR for conference networking.
-Scan → connect on the spot → no fumbling with phones trying to find each other's profiles.
+Scan → connect on the spot → no fumbling with phones trying to find each other's profiles in a crowded room.

 Event Vendors & Photographers